Artificial Intelligence — Research Frontier

 2. Mechanistic Interpretability

 Named as a 2026 breakthrough technology.
 The progression from individual feature identification (2024) to complete reasoning path tracing (2025-2026) represents a qualitative leap.
 Anthropic's Transformer Circuits Thread (2021-2026) has produced the field's deepest results: a mathematical framework for circuits, sparse autoencoders extracting millions of monosemantic features from Claude 3 Sonnet, and circuit tracing with attribution graphs that reveal end-to-end computational paths.
 Circuit tracing tools are now open-sourced.
-Chain-of-thought monitoring has already proven its value in catching model misbehavior.
-The urgency is real: 40 researchers from major labs warn they may be losing the ability to understand advanced models.

 Open problems: